francescoo22/masters-thesis/chapters/1-Introduction.typ

 The rest of the thesis is organized as follows:

 / @cap:background : provides a description of the background information needed to understand the concepts presented by this work.
 In particular, this chapter presents the Kotlin programming language and its feature of interest for the thesis.
-After that, an overview to the "Aliasing" topic in Computer Science is provided and finally it is presented an introduction to the Viper language and set of verifcation tools.
+After that, an overview to the "Aliasing" topic in Computer Science is provided and finally it is presented an introduction to the Viper language and set of verification tools.

 / @cap:related-work : analyzes works that has been fundamental for the development of this thesis.
 The chapter is divided in two parts, the former describing existing works about aliasing and systems for controlling it; the latter gives an overview of the already existing tools that perform formal verification using Viper.